 Results of the Qualifying Exam

 Results of the Qualifying Exam committee vote should be reported using the ‘Report on Qualification Examination for Admission to Candidacy’ form attached to the Chair’s QE approval email from Graduate Studies.
-Report forms should be returned to the student’s Senior Academic Advisor at Graduate Studies by the QE Chair or the Program Coordinator (not the student).
-Any report other than ‘Pass’ must be accompanied by additional documentation.
-All decisions must be communicated to the student following committee deliberation.
+QE Chairs should submit completed QE Report forms to the student’s Graduate Coordinator or to your SAA directly with the Coordinator CC’d.
+Any report other than ‘Pass’ must be accompanied by a memorandum of explanation.
+Decisions must be communicated to the student immediately following committee deliberation.

-Pass: The committee unanimously decides the student passed the examination with at least satisfactory scholarship.
-No conditions or additional requirements may accompany this decision.
+Pass: The committee unanimously decides the student passed the examination and is prepared to advance to candidacy and continue toward the doctoral objective as a doctoral candidate.
+No conditions or additional requirements may accompany a Pass decision.

 The Qualifying Examination can be a stressful experience for the student, especially in the case of a ‘Not Pass’ or ‘Fail’ result.
 Consider whether the student might benefit from consultation with other faculty and staff advisors or with a mental health professional (530-752-2349); see Mental Health and Counseling Services.